15 Best Beaches in Ontario for Sun, Sand and Fun

 Sauble Beach has built a reputation as it’s packed in the summer seasons due to its easy way of accommodation.

-It is a sandy beach stretching over ten kilometres distance displaying its vast size.
+Sauble Beach is a sandy beach stretching over ten kilometers, displaying its vast size.

-Also referred to as the longest freshwater beach, Wasaga Beach stretches over fourteen-kilometre and draws a few million visitors every season.
+Also referred to as the longest freshwater beach, it stretches over fourteen kilometers and draws a few million visitors every season.

-You will always find the basic amenities as well as the few luxuries on this beach as you walk by the beach side.
+You will always find the basic amenities and the few luxuries on this beach as you walk by the beach side.

-Wasaga Beach is children-friendly as a great part of it is shallow and warm in the summer, making it one of the top beaches.
+Furthermore, Wasaga Beach is child-friendly as a great part is shallow and warm in the summer.

 Like most beaches in Ontario, this beach also has a small entry fee but has a capacity restriction.
 Interested people book their spots way ahead in the winter to spend a calm vacation.

-Southampton Beach is a secluded beach where you can hike by yourself for a long time and wander.
+Southampton Beach is a secluded beach where you can hike for a long time and wander.

-It is a blessing to witness the waves lap gently on the shore which has little rocks formed on it.
+It is a blessing to witness the waves lap gently on the shore, with little rocks forming on it.

 Centre Island Beach is the most popular and is the easiest to access.
 You’ll find soft sand that paves the way to the cool waves of Lake Ontario.

-This beach certainly has wonderful scenery, with an open environment and easy access.
+This beach has wonderful scenery, with an open environment and easy access.

 Canatara Beach can be considered one of the most popular beaches in Ontario.
-It is a small yet beautiful sandy shoreline scaling a distance of almost a kilometre.
+It is a small yet beautiful sandy shoreline scaling a distance of almost a kilometer.

-This a phenomenal destination to invite your friends and family for a fun vacation, and enjoy waterboarding, canoeing, surfing, and a lot of sports here at this beach.
+This a phenomenal destination to invite your friends and family for a fun vacation, and enjoy waterboarding, canoeing, surfing, and many sports here at this beach.

-A popular beach that is located on the shores of Lake Huron, Port Stanley is a sandy shore attracting many thousands of visitors every year.
+A popular beach on the shores of Lake Huron, Port Stanley is a sandy shore attracting many thousands of visitors every year.

 This vibrant beach town is very spread, so there’s plenty of room for people to sit down, throw a Frisbee, and even bond over a game of beach volleyball.